XBastille/DeepFX-Studio/INSTALLATION.md

 ## Important Notes

-⚠️ **GPU Features**: NVIDIA Docker support is not ready yet.
-Docker setup only supports CPU-based features.
-For GPU-based features (Text-to-Image, Advanced Inpainting, Arcane Filter, Image Upscaling), manual setup is recommended.
+⚠️ **GPU Docker (available)**: A GPU-enabled Dockerfile (`Dockerfile.gpu`) is now provided.
+Use it if you want a container image with CUDA and GPU support.
+See the [SETUP.md](SETUP.md)

-⚠️ **Version Compatibility Issue**: There's a known dependency conflict where inpainting requires diffusers 0.30.2 while text-to-image requires diffusers 0.34.0.
-This hasn't been resolved in Docker yet.
-For full functionality, manual setup is recommended where you can switch between versions as needed.
+⚠️ **Version Compatibility Issue**: There is a known dependency difference where the inpainting integrations are compatible with `diffusers==0.30.2` while some text-to-image pipelines work best with `diffusers==0.34.0`.

+Notes about version changes and Docker:
+- You can change the `diffusers` version locally to try different features, but changing the pinned version in the container or in `requirements.txt` and rebuilding the Docker image will trigger re-downloads of models (including gated HuggingFace models) during the rebuild.
+For that reason, switching diffusers versions inside Docker is not recommended unless you understand the rebuild/model-download consequences.
+- For local development (non-Docker), the project includes runtime logic so you don't need to stop the server and rebuild to switch `diffusers` behavior: the application `core` will select the appropriate pipeline implementation when you visit the corresponding page, allowing feature-specific behavior to load at runtime.

 ## Docker Setup (CPU Features Only)